 Myth #3.
 Native speakers can easily be turned into translators

 Translation is more than just speaking a language at a family dinner.
 Being a native speaker is not a profession.
 A qualified specialist should deliver the context behind the words of the author in the most effective manner.
 A formal college degree gives a translator a good knowledge of the comparative grammar of the source and target languages.
 A professional can use necessary terminology, while an ordinary native speaker may lack this knowledge.
 Natives often do not have enough skills to provide consistent style and wording.
-They usually do not have enough knowledge of modern translation technologies, such as CAT tools, translation management software, and translation quality assurance tools.
+They usually do not have enough knowledge of modern translation technologies, such as CAT tools, translation management software, and translation QA tools.
 As a result, a translated document can look sloppy and inaccurate.

 Myth # 4.
 Word-by-word is the most accurate translation